Puso90/CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01/README.md

 1. **Skills Analysis**:
     - HTML
     - CSS
-    - JavaScript (I need to continuosly plactice as it can get a bit complex)
+    - JavaScript (I need to continuosly practice as it can get a very complex)
     - Digital Marketing (From before I entered this course)
     - Graphic Designer (In a basic skill level - I know how to manuerver around graphic design tools)
     - Product Management